Teddyp14/Pizza-Parlor/README.md

 ## Known Bugs

-* None known at the moment.
+* The list of pizzas being order displays at the lower right of the screen.
+It should display to the right of the selection form.

 ## License